Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Ntamtqun Community Garden & Food Hub, located on Lower Similkameen Indian Band Lands in Cawston, is a community-rooted space focused on regenerative growing, food education, and local food systems, with gardens that support learning, shared harvests, and community connection.
 The site brings together farming practices, cultural learning, and seasonal gathering in a living demonstration of how land and people can work together in a more sustainable, connected way within the Similkameen Valley.
 You can buy produce throughout the growing season.

-The annual Similkameen Sizzle Pepper Festival held this year on Sept 20, 2026 in Keremeos heats up the valley with a celebration of local peppers, food, and seasonal harvest flavours and who doesn’t love a pepper-eating contest.
+The annual Similkameen Sizzle Pepper Festival, held this year on Sept 20, 2026, in Keremeos, heats up the valley with a celebration of local peppers, food, and seasonal harvest flavours and who doesn’t love a pepper-eating contest?
 It’s joined by the Grist Mill’s Heritage Fall Fair and other community events that highlight the region’s agricultural bounty, bringing together growers, makers, and visitors to mark the close of the growing season in true Similkameen style.

 FARM TO TABLE DINING IN THE SIMILKAMEEN VALLEY